Pastoral Relations Minister

 Community Capacity Development Coordinator (Western Canada) Indigenous Ministries Circle

-Charlene supports twenty one Indigenous communities of faith from the Pacific over to easter SK’s treaty territories.
+Charlene supports twenty one Indigenous communities of faith in the west – British Columbia, Alberta and Saskatchewan.
 She’s responsible for supporting the priorities as named by Indigenous Ministries Council, including;

 -Real Property and Capital Plan